Save Money Buying a New Car in 5 Quick Steps

 5 - Negotiating Your New Car Purchase

 The key to getting an accurate picture of the dealer's offer is to request that they give you the out-the-door cash price excluding rebates, incentives or trade-in's.
+You should already have your baseline price from TrueCar and competing quotes from services like RydeShopper.
 The price should include all dealer added fees.
 At the beginning, don't let them use your trade-in or financing as part of the negotiation.

 Tell the dealers you'll be paying cash and selling your old car on your own.
 You can tell that it is a fair price, by using our free "offer"spreadsheet as well as forcing the dealers to compete against each other.
 Contact the dealer which gave you the lowest price and say you would like to purchase the vehicle.